BradBrown6621/holbertonschool-printf/README.md

 _printf("%i is greater than %d and %i\n", 10, 5);

-The function calls _printf with a format string containing 3 specifiers (%i, %d, %i), but it is only provideed 2 unnamed arguments after format (10, 5).
+The function calls _printf with a format string containing 3 specifiers (%i, %d, %i), but it is only provided 2 unnamed arguments after format (10, 5).
 The code will print the first 2 unnamed arguments just fine, but it will then try to fetch a third argument for the second %i specifier.
 This will result in _printf printing garbage data in place of the third specifier %i.

 # Authors